 Created in January 2021 within ICube laboratory at the University of Strasbourg, MLMS (Machine Learning, Modélisation et Simulation) team is interested in data, models and simulations for medical science and human motion.
 It brings together computer scientists, mathematicians, bio-mechanicians, and neuroscientists to develop functional, physical, and geometric models around a transverse axis "Assistance to medical interventions by computer".
 MLMS hosts the INRIA MIMESIS project-team as a subteam.
+The MIMESIS research team aims at creating real-time digital twins of an organ, with main application domains as surgical training and surgical guidance during complex interventions.
+In 2023, a new inria team NECTARINE will be created within MLMS, who will focus on scientific challenges related to neuro-stimulation in the clinical context.

 Our main research activities are: